-- 66. The definition of investments in CIPFA's definition of treasury management activities above (paragraph 18) covers all financial assets of the organisation as well as other non-financial assets which the organisation holds primarily for financial returns, such as investment property portfolios.
-This may therefore include investments which are not managed as part of normal treasury management or under treasury management delegations. - 67.
+- 67. The definition of investments in CIPFA's definition of treasury management activities above (paragraph 18) covers all financial assets of the organisation as well as other non-financial assets which the organisation holds primarily for financial returns, such as investment property portfolios.
+This may therefore include investments which are not managed as part of normal treasury management or under treasury management delegations. - 68.
 The Council whilst committed to being self-sustainable has taken the decision to no longer invest on property for commercial gain.
 This accords with the current professional ethos of CIPFA, mentioned below.
-Hence the Council no longer has an Asset Investment Fund, which was £20m. - 68.
-Last year the Council acquired two Business Units in West Bridgford, leaving a balance (in the Asset Investment Fund) of £3.828m which was removed from the Capital Programme.
-Under the updated Prudential code Local Authorities will no longer be allowed to borrow to fund non-financial assets solely to generate a profit. - 69.
-The Council will maintain a summary of current material investments, subsidiaries, joint ventures and liabilities, including financial guarantees (ie Streetwise) and the organisation's risk exposure.
-The current summary is included at Appendix (ii). - 70.
-The Council will also monitor past Commercial Property investments and against original objectives and consider plans to divest as part of an annual review.
-Cabinet report 14 December 2021 agenda item 6 - Review of Investment Assets refers. - 71.
-Proportionality is now included as an objective in the Prudential Code, clarification and definitions to define commercial activity and investment are included, and the purchase of commercial property purely for profit cannot lead to an increased capital financing requirement (CFR).
-Paragraph 75 covers the issue of proportionality with different types of asset investments the Council has made. - 72.
-The Authority has to disclose its dependence on commercial income and the contribution non-core investments make towards core functions.
-This covers assets purchased through the Council's AIS, as well as other pre-existing commercial investments. - 73.
+Hence the Council no longer has an Asset Investment Fund, which was £20m. - 69.
+Under the updated Prudential code Local Authorities are no longer be allowed to borrow to fund non-financial assets solely to generate a profit. - 70.
+The Council will maintain a summary of current material investments, subsidiaries, joint ventures, and liabilities, including financial guarantees and the organisation's risk exposure.
+The current summary is included at Appendix iii.

+- 71. The Council will also monitor past Commercial Property investments and against original objectives and consider plans to divest as part of a biennial review.
+The last report was presented to Cabinet 14 December 2021 agenda item 6 Review of Investment Assets.
+This is due to be reviewed once again in December 2023. - 72.
+Proportionality is now included as an objective in the Prudential Code, clarification, and definitions to define commercial activity and investment are included, and the purchase of commercial property purely for profit cannot lead to an increased capital financing requirement (CFR).
+Paragraph 75 covers the issue of proportionality with different types of asset investments the Council has made. - 73.
+The Council must disclose its dependence on commercial income and the contribution non-core investments make towards core functions.
+This covers assets purchased through the Council's AIS, as well as other pre-existing commercial investments. - 74.
 The expected contributions from commercial investments are shown below.
-In order to manage the risk to the Council's budget, income from commercial investments should not be a significant proportion of the Council's income.
-It is estimated to be around 23% in the current year.

-a) Dependence on commercial income and contribution non-core investments make towards core functions

-74. The expected contributions from existing commercial investments are shown in Table 13.
-In order to manage the risk to the Council's budget, income from commercial investments should not be a significant proportion of the Council's income.
-Our objective is that this ratio should not exceed 30%, subject to annual review (as demonstrated below):
+To manage the risk to the Council's budget, income from commercial investments should not be a significant proportion of the Council's income.
+It is estimated to be around 24% in the current year. - a.
+Dependence on commercial income and contribution non-core investments make towards core functions - 75.
+The expected contributions from existing commercial investments are shown in Table 14.
+To manage the risk to the Council's budget, income from commercial investments should not be a significant proportion of the Council's income.
+Our objective is that this ratio should not exceed 30%, subject to annual review.
+Running costs drop initially before starting to rise again, reflecting NNDR savings as empty units at the Point and Bingham Enterprise Centre are occupied and also reflects movements on responsive works budgets.